What do Board members do?

 What is the Board Meeting Attendance Fund?

 As a community-governed organization, we strive for broad representation, across sectors and regions.
 To achieve this goal, in addition to an open nominations process, we have established a Board Meeting Attendance Fund for Board Directors who are aligned with a member organization and who need additional financial support to attend an ORCID Board meeting.
 The Fund is intended to supplement the support that a Board Director’s organization is able to provide.
 The Fund covers expenses directly related to facilitating meeting attendance, such as airfare, hotel, visas, meals, dependant care expenses, accessibility requirements, or translation services.
+For more information, please see this ORCID Board Meeting Attendance Fund document.

 What is the nominations process?